Regulators and Power Supplies » Step-Down (Buck) Voltage Regulators » D36V50Fx Step-Down Voltage Regulators »

 All of the connections are arranged on a 0.1″ grid for compatibility with solderless breadboards, connectors, and other prototyping arrangements that use a 0.1″ grid.
 The PG connection is the only one not accessible along the edge of the board.
 A 1×12 straight male header strip is included with the regulator.

 The power connections (VIN, VRP, VOUT, and GND) are duplicated across both rows of through-holes, allowing two header pins to be used for each connection.
-Note that the EN and PG pins are duplicated and are adjacent on different rows, so if you intend to use the regulator on a breadboard, be careful to avoid installing header pins in a way that shorts EN to PG.
+Note that the EN and PG pins are not duplicated and are adjacent on different rows, so if you intend to use the regulator on a breadboard, be careful to avoid installing header pins in a way that shorts EN to PG.
 (In the picture below, note that the PG pin is omitted to avoid shorting it to EN.)